Sharan-Ravindran/soc-home-lab/dll-hijacking-investigation/README.md

 - The temporary file was later removed.

 Therefore, the MITRE mappings were not considered confirmation that DLL hijacking or side-loading had occurred.

+## Analyst Verdict

+**Classification:** Benign / Likely False Positive

+**Severity:** Low

+**Malicious activity confirmed:** No

+- Reason

+The investigation traced the file creation event back to:

+svchost.exe
+    |
+    +-- wuauserv
+        |
+        +-- Windows Update activity

+The process was running from the legitimate Windows System32 directory under NT AUTHORITY\SYSTEM.

+The Windows Update service was active, and the DLL was created inside a temporary Windows directory before later being removed.

+No evidence was identified showing that the DLL was maliciously loaded, that an application was hijacked, or that DLL side-loading occurred.